Headlines Review July 2023: The Risks of Off-Duty Police Work

 Officer Injured from a Gunshot While Working an Off-Duty Security Job

-An off-duty security officer sustained a gunshot wound shortly after hearing gunshots nearby.
-Thankfully he survived the ordeal with minor injuries.
+An officer working an off-duty security job sustained a gunshot wound shortly after hearing gunshots nearby.
+He survived the ordeal with minor injuries.

 Anything that can happen at an on-duty job can happen at an off-duty job.
 Officers working security jobs often encounter perpetrators, gunfire, and other violence.
 When these off-duty encounters end in injuries and medical care, workers’ compensation coverage usually does not cover them.